 - Insist that clients have ongoing legal representation.

 - Obtain written consent annually to interact with client’s attorney.

-- Have a signed and detailed annual engagement letter clearly articulating scope and limits as well as enhanced "protective clauses."
-A sample engagement letter ("Cannabis Client Tax Engagement Letter") can be found on the CAMICO Members-Only Site under Knowledge Tree, CAMICO Publications, IMPACT, 2017, IMPACT 109.
-The Policyholder Login for the Members-Only Site is at www.camico.com.
+- Have a signed and detailed annual engagement letter clearly articulating scope and limits as well as enhanced “protective clauses.”
+CAMICO provides a sample engagement letter template to CAMICO policyholders (“Cannabis Client Tax Engagement Letter”).

 - Document all planning, work, consultations and communications (internal and external).